China-bound flight returns to Seattle after passenger assaults crew member

 Cooper said the man assaulted a flight attendant in the first-class cabin, but said he had no further details about the incident.

-The Federal Bureau of Investigation was assisting police with the investigation, said FBI spokeswoman Ayn Dietrich.
+The FBI, which was assisting local police with the investigation, interviewed passengers and had no information to suggest the incident was a threat to national security, said Ayn Dietrich, an agency spokeswoman.

-Dietrich said the FBI was interviewing passengers and had no information to suggest the incident was a threat to national security.
+The suspect was due to make to an initial appearance in federal court in Seattle on Friday afternoon, Dietrich said.

 Cooper said multiple passengers intervened to help subdue the suspect during the in-flight disturbance.
 The pilot decided to turn back and call for police, fire, and medical personnel to meet the plane.